syncfusion-content/flutter-docs/Flutter/maps/tile-layer.md

 Some of the providers provide different map types.
 For example, Bing Maps provide map types like Road, Aerial, AerialWithLabels etc. These types too can be passed in the [urlTemplate] itself as shown in the above example.
 You can check the official websites of the tile providers to know about the available types and the code for it.

-Regarding the cache and clearing it, please check the APIs in [imageCache](https://api.flutter.dev/flutter/painting/imageCache.html).

 {% tabs %}
 {% highlight Dart %}